Donald Trump ‘pleads the fifth’ in business probe | The New Daily

 The FBI searched Mr Trump’s Florida estate on Monday, an escalation of the federal investigation into whether he illegally removed records from the White House as he was leaving office in January 2021.

-Mr Trump had raised his fist as he left Trump Tower on Wednesday morning, wearing a blue suit with a flag pin on his lapel, before heading to the attorney general’s office in lower Manhattan.
+Mr Trump raised his fist as he left Trump Tower on Wednesday morning, wearing a blue suit with a flag pin on his lapel, before heading to the attorney-general’s office in lower Manhattan.

-New York City police officers and Secret Service personnel had stood guard as the motorcade transporting Trump arrived.
+New York City police officers and Secret Service personnel stood guard as the motorcade transporting Mr Trump arrived.

 The deposition is not public.